Welcome to South Walton Montessori Academy

 Catherine left Deloitte after 2 years, got married and moved to Spring Hill, FL (just north of Tampa) all within 3 months.
 Following her dream of becoming a teacher, she obtained a Montessori teaching position at Wider Horizons School in Spring Hill – taught in both the early childhood and lower elementary classes; also taught Freshman English and instituted a Manners class for the junior high and high school students.
 She moved to Panama City in August 2003 for her husband, Kevin’s, new job with hopes to find a Montessori teaching position.
 Upon discovery that the closest Montessori school was in Ft.
 Walton, she decided to start a school.
 She happened upon a group of parents in Rosemary Beach already trying to start a Montessori School in their community.
 Everyone seemed to have the same vision for the new school, and Catherine was hired to be the Director of the South Walton Montessori Academy.

 Catherine completed the academic phase of the AMS Lower Elementary credential at the Houston Montessori Center summer 2004 and received her credential upon successful completion in summer 2005.
 Catherine received her Masters of Education in Montessori Integrative Learning through the Houston Montessori Center and Endicott University in Boston in May 2006, with a thesis titled, “Montessori Elementary Education: Nurturing a Universe of Responsible Humans.”
-This is Catherine’s fifteenth year of teaching Montessori Education.
+This is Catherine’s sixteenth year of teaching Montessori Education.

 Beth Brock grew up in Atlanta, GA and has enjoyed vacationing along the Emerald Coast her entire life.
 She attended Appalachian State University in Boone, NC, where she graduated on the Dean’s List with a BS in Early Childhood Education.
 She obtained her Montessori Director/Administrator Credential through AMS in December of 2012.